 |SIPCAL||Three A grades at H2||AAAA at H2 Level or equivalent|

-Oxford and Cambridge are extremely competitive and unfortunately, you can only apply to one per year.
-According to these acceptance numbers, Cambridge appears to be the easier one to get into.
-However you still need to be at the top of your class and prove that you have mastered the subject you wish to get a degree in.
-If you are coming from the USA, your test scores need to be incredible.
+Oxford and Cambridge are highly competitive, and unfortunately, you can only apply to one per year.
+According to these acceptance numbers, Cambridge appears to be the easier to get accepted.
+However, you still need to be at the top of your class and prove that you have mastered the subject in which you wish to get a degree.
+If you come from the US, your test scores need to be incredible.

-You can use our UK University Admissions calculator to find out your chances of attending Oxbridge based on your current grades!
+You can use our UK University Admissions calculator to determine your chances of attending Oxbridge based on your current grades!

-Oxford and Cambridge have a long history and therefore many traditions.
-One of their most famous, shared traditions is the annual rowing race on the river Thames.
-The two universities compete against each other and it always gets very heated.
-In terms of traditions, you really can’t go wrong with either university, unless you are highly against wearing formal wear to your exams, in which case Cambridge is for you.
+Oxford and Cambridge have a long history and, therefore, many traditions.
+One of their most famous, shared traditions is the annual rowing race on the River Thames.
+The two universities compete against each other, and it always gets heated.
+In terms of traditions, you really can’t go wrong with either university, unless you refuse to wear formal clothing to your exams, in which case Cambridge is for you.

 |Night Life||If you are looking for a lively nightlife scene with more bars and clubs, Oxford is for you.||If you’re into a refreshing pint at a pub, then Cambridge is your answer.|

-Both universities use the 'College system', which is an elective living situation that allows students to live, eat and socialise together in a place with its own culture and traditions.
-Oxford has 39 colleges and Cambridge has 31.
-Most people live in their college at least for their freshman year.
+Both universities use the ‘College system,’ an elective living situation that allows students to live, eat and socialise together in a place with its own culture and traditions.
+Oxford has 39 colleges, and Cambridge has 31.
+Most people live in their college for at least their freshman year.

-Aside from your residence, your college will have a dining hall, social facilities and will set up your tutorials for you.
-Each college is made up of both graduate and undergraduate students studying a variety of different courses.
-The best way to figure out which college you like is to look at how many people are in each college, how many people are studying the same subject as you and how you feel about the college overall.
+Aside from your residence, your college has a dining hall, social facilities and sets up your tutorials for you.
+Each college has both graduate and undergraduate students studying various courses.
+The best way to figure out which college you like is to look at how many people are in each college, how many people are studying the same subject as you, and how you feel about the college overall.

-While neither school is nearly as invested in sports as schools in the USA, both Oxford and Cambridge offer a wide variety of opportunities to play on a team.
-In terms of non-sports clubs, both universities allow you to create your own club if you want to.
+While neither school invests in sports like schools in the US, both Oxford and Cambridge offer various opportunities to play on a team.
+Aside from sports, both universities allow you to create your own clubs.
 The real decision comes down to whether you’re more into clubs or pubs.

-You will receive an excellent education regardless of which of these two universities you choose to attend.
-Keep in mind that academics should be the biggest factor you consider when making your decision.
-I highly encourage you to visit both universities on open days and get a feel for each one or have a thorough look at the course descriptions.
+You will receive an excellent education regardless of which university you attend.
+Keep in mind that academics should be the most significant factor to consider when making your decision.
+Consider visiting both universities on open days to get a feel for each one or thoroughly examine the course descriptions.

-If you’re still unsure about which universities you should apply to, feel free to reach out to us!
+If you’re still unsure about which universities you should apply to, please reach out to us!
 We can put you in touch with one of our expert academic advisors who can guide you through the entire admissions process!